hereismari/spotify-flask/README.md

 Spotify-Flask is a very straightforward way to request data from Spotify API using flask with templates.
 You can also just use the [Python API](http://github.com/mari-linhares/spotify-flask/api/) to make requests for your application.

-I've created this repository because I couldn't find a full implementation of a Flask app using Spotify API, altough https://github.com/datademofun/spotify-flask and https://github.com/drshrey/spotify-flask-auth-example have some nice work, and I'm grateful for these repositories :smile:!
+I've created this repository because I couldn't find a full implementation of a Flask app using Spotify API, altough https://github.com/datademofun/spotify-flask and https://github.com/drshrey/spotify-flask-auth-example have some nice work!

 ![Image](https://github.com/mari-linhares/spotify-flask/blob/master/imgs/profile.png?raw=true)